haashemi/exp-vector-overflow/README.md

 }
 ```

-Note 1: Of course, it's not something that you would like to see in a standard library's code, but see it as one of many ways of fixing the error.
+Note 1: Of course, it's not something that you would like to see in the standard library's code, but see it as one of many ways of fixing the issue.

 Note 2: This code only fixes `image.RGBA` when `DrawOP` is `draw.Over`.
-Zero research on `image.Alpha` and `draw.Src` happened.
+I've done ZERO research on `image.Alpha` and `draw.Src`.

+## Thanks!

+Thanks for giving your time and reading my research on this issue.
+I hope you've found it useful.

+Also, a credit to @Monirzadeh for noticing it first at https://github.com/haashemi/writer/issues/9.